Beware the Squash Hand!

 6. Using 1 tbsp of olive oil, fry sausages for till uniformly brown on edges.

-for the kraut
+for the kraut1 jar sauerkraut

 1 tbsp brown sugar